heroku/einstein-vision-node/README.md

 # metamind-image-identifier
 Image Classification with Salesforce Metamind.

-## Setup ##
+## Prerequisites ##

 Sign up for a Salesforce Metamind account and generate a JWT token:

 http://docs.metamind.io/docs/what-you-need-to-call-api

-Once you have a JWT token use the button below to deploy your app to Heroku.
+Once you have a JWT token use the button below or follow instructions for manual setup to deploy your app to Heroku.

+## Setup ##

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)